Reading time: 6 minutes

 Scientific tools, technology, and support can provide access to climate data, facilitate understanding, and empower producers and managers to take action.

-- The Seedlot Selection Tool, supported by the Hub, helps foresters, landowners, and land managers to consider climate change when planning reforestation and afforestation projects.
+- The Seedlot Selection Tool, supported by the Climate Hub, helps foresters, landowners, and land managers to consider climate change when planning reforestation and afforestation projects.
 This online tool maps climate variables that are important to tree growth, reproduction, and survival.
 There is also a guidebook available for US Forest Service Pacific Northwest Region Silviculturists.

-- Overview of Weather, Water, Land Sites (OWWLS) is a tool, supported by the Hub, that helps water managers and climatologists see where weather and water monitoring sites are located in the U.S.
+- Overview of Weather, Water, Land Sites (OWWLS) is a tool, supported by the Climate Hub, that helps water managers and climatologists see where weather and water monitoring sites are located in the U.S.

 Climate literacy has already helped to improve outcomes for some farmers, ranchers, and resource managers in the Northwest.
 For example, in The Dalles, Oregon, farmer Amy Kaser transitioned her wheat farming operation to no-till to adapt to extreme weather.
 The transition has led to improved soil health and wildlife habitat, and reduced erosion.
 Ranchers and land managers in southern Idaho and Oregon have used cattle to install fuel breaks that have already prevented rangeland fires from expanding.
 In another example, managers on the Gifford Pinchot National Forest have restored watersheds to adapt to changes in snowpack and streamflow associated with climate change.